-- Partner with the K-12 schools to support a seamless alignment between high school programs and increase dual enrollment participation. - Expand opportunities for students to continue their education by increasing program articulation agreements with other higher education institutions. - Evaluate program offerings to identify areas of growth to expand and develop programs. - Develop program models that provide stackable credentials providing multiple occupational pathways. - Expand learning opportunities through innovative instructional delivery methods. - Reduce financial aid barriers by increasing the number of scholarships available to students. - Providing on campus solutions for financial barriers for enrollment through Capital Region CareerSource, Veteran's Affairs and Vocational Rehabilitation counseling and referrals.
+- Partner with the K-12 schools to support a seamless alignment between high school programs and increase dual enrollment participation. - Expand opportunities for students to continue their education by increasing program articulation agreements with other higher education institutions. - Evaluate program offerings to identify areas of growth to expand and develop programs. - Enhance learning opportunities by implementing innovative instructional delivery methods and providing coaching and professional development for instructors to foster promotion. - Expand learning opportunities through innovative instructional delivery methods.

+- Reduce financial aid barriers by increasing the number of scholarships available to students. - Providing on campus solutions for financial barriers for enrollment through Capital Region CareerSource, Veteran's Affairs and Vocational Rehabilitation counseling and referrals.